hauke96/osm-changeset-crawler/doc/README.md

 The **parser** (`parser.go`) takes `CACHE_SIZE` many changeset strings (including tags and everything) and reads these strings to find the actual metadata.
 To increase performance, the XML parsing is done manually with knowledge about the XML structure (things like: a tag only has `k` followed by `v` as attributes).
-All the collected metadata is send to the analyzers using a list of channels.
+All the collected metadata is send to the analysers using a list of channels.
-Each analyzer has its own channel for the data.
+Each analyser has its own channel for the data.

-A **analyzer** is basically a function reading the incoming data and writes some result to a CSV file.
+A **analyser** is basically a function reading the incoming data and writes some result to a CSV file.
-Currently there is no interface or higher abstraction but some functions shared between several analyzers are used.
+Currently there is no interface or higher abstraction but some functions shared between several analysers are used.

 ```
-read    parse   analyzer
+read    parse   analyser
   |        |        |
  _|_       |        |
 |0  |      |        |